variejs/docs/directory-structure.md

 This directory should contain all your [service providers](/docs/{{version}}/service-providers) for your application.
 These providers bootstrap your application by binding them to the service container.

 #### The Store Directory

+This directory contains all the Vuex stores , you should use the `$ varie make:store StoreName` to create these stores.